ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 The backup operation is asynchronous.
 The backup process will start, and the request will complete before the backup process is completed.

 You can check the status of the backup by querying the document with the key: "Raven/Backup/Status".
 The backup is completed when the IsRunning field in the document is set to false.
-The backup's current status can be tracked by querying the backup status document, which includes any errors that are occuring during the backup process.
+The backup's current status can be tracked by querying the backup status document, which includes any errors that are occurring during the backup process.

 {PANEL/}